minusfive/dotfiles/README.md

 ## Update

 > [!IMPORTANT]\
-> `Wezterm` must be granted "Application Management" access (`System Preferences > Security & Privacy > Application Management`) so this script is allowed to update all managed applications.
+> `Wezterm` must be granted "Application Management" access so this script is allowed to update all managed applications.
+>
+> `System Preferences > Security & Privacy > Application Management`

 To update an already bootstrapped system (i.e. all installed tools/apps), run [the update script](./scripts/update.zsh):